-The user or owner of the LEV equipment has the duty in law to get thorough examinations and tests done.
-You will have been engaged to provide the necessary competent support the user/owner needs to do this, and they will expect you to provide adequate service and advice.
-The purpose of the thorough examination and test you undertake is to ensure that the LEV system is still performing as originally intended and contributing to the adequate exposure control.
+The employer (i.e. your client) has the duty in law to ensure control equipment is always working properly/to correct specification.
+LEV TExT is part of this.
+The purpose of the LEV and the TExT is to help to ensure that control of exposure is adequate and protects worker’ health.
+You will have been engaged to provide the necessary competent support the employer’s need to do this, and they will expect you to provide adequate service and advice.
 You should make sure you have sufficient information to be able to do this work.

-In the case of simple or standard LEV equipment, the employer (client) could be advised to obtain information on its intended operating performance, such as performance data and other information from the equipment suppliers.
-HSE guidance such as COSHH essentials sheets and users own COSHH risk assessments may be useful in comparing with current performance.
+In the case of simple LEV systems, often available for purchase ‘off the shelf’ and with known performance capability, the employer (i.e. your client) should be advised to obtain information on its intended operating performance, such as performance data (volume flow and static pressure at inlet etc) and other information from the equipment suppliers.
+HSE guidance such as COSHH essentials sheets and users’ own COSHH risk assessments may be useful in comparing with current performance.
 If such information is not available, you may, in the case of unmodified, single-point, standard systems, be able to use your own knowledge to refer to information about expected performance for this type of equipment and use this in your report.
 Many design criteria are standard and should be known and used by competent examiners.

-Where no information is available for non standard and multipoint LEV systems, then coming to a judgement on whether it meets its initial design and performance standards may be more difficult and in some cases not possible.
-In such cases, you should still undertake a thorough examination and test, which will provide information on the current performance of the system.
+Where no information is available for non standard and multipoint LEV systems, then coming to a judgement on whether it meets its initial design and performance standards may be more difficult and, in some cases, not possible.
+In such cases, you can still undertake a TExT which will provide information on the current performance of the system.

-Paragraphs 176 and 177 of the Approved Code of Practice lay out the range of things to cover and ways of making an examination assessment.
-However, it is accepted that such a report may not fully meet the advice in the ACOP, which recommends reference to intended operating performance, and you should indicate this in your report.
-You should also suggest that the user assesses whether the performance you have reported is providing adequate control.
+Paragraphs 186, 187 and 189 of the COSHH Approved Code of Practice (ACOP) give guidance on what to cover and ways of making an examination assessment.
+However, it is possible that your report may not fully meet the advice in the ACOP to record performance with reference to the intended operating performance.
+If this is the case, you should indicate this in your report as well as providing information about how you have reached a judgement on whether the performance you have reported is effectively contributing to adequate control.
 Your examination should also identify any adjustments or repairs that you believe are needed.

-Further guidance on the methods and techniques to use in conducting your examination can be found in the booklet ‘Controlling airborne contaminants at work’ HSG258.
+Further guidance on the methods and techniques to use in conducting your examination can be found in HSE’s publication HSG258 ‘Controlling airborne contaminants at work’.